©2009-2023 by William David Mongelli

 Correctional Librarians must understand for whom they’re working, and why security and correctional theory — yes, even in the Library — is paramount.
 For more on this, please see Security

-Apparently, evidently, and obviously, this site is a work-in-progress. ¡Paciencia, mis amigos!
-After all, even the Holy Roman Empire wasn’t destroyed in a day.
-These things take time.
+Apparently, evidently, and obviously, this site is a work-in-progress, where it has stagnated for eight (8) years. ¡Paciencia, mis amigos!
+After all, even the Holy Roman Empire–which wasn’t an empire, doubts as to whether it was Roman, and was certainly never holy–wasn’t destroyed in a day.
+These.
+Things.
+Take.
+Time.